AtomMaterialUI/Image-Icon-Viewer/README.md

 This is particularly helpful when working with a lot of icons.

-Supports images up to 64x64 pixels, with the following supported formats:
+Supports images with the following supported formats:

  - *.gif
  - *.png